Hermann-web/blog/docs/blog/posts/a-year-ending-project.md

 I opted for poetry for dependency management, though encountered a hiccup when it failed to create a virtual environment.
 Resorting to traditional methods to create one, I used poetry to manage packages.

 Then, i've added my packages with poetry: fastapi and uvicorn. then, black and isort, as dev dependencies.
 In comparison to pip, poetry or pipenv let you separate dev dependencies and you can ever group dependencies or add command to be run with poetry.

-!!!
-Note "See more on [python package managers practical comparison here](https://hermann-web.github.io/web/blog/2023/10/28/managing-python-dependencies-navigating-pip-pipenv-poetry-and-conda/)"
+!!! note "See more on [python package managers practical comparison here](https://hermann-web.github.io/web/blog/2023/10/28/managing-python-dependencies-navigating-pip-pipenv-poetry-and-conda/)"

 Despite encountering issues, tweaking the `pyproject.toml` scripts addressed the obstacles.

 ```toml
 # [tool.poetry.scripts]
 # format = "isort . && black ."